GIBGames/gib-universal-style-guide/README.md

 <a name="structure-no-empty-folders"></a>
 #### No Empty Folders
 There simply shouldn't be any empty folders.
 They clutter the content browser.

+Where possible, empty folders are deleted automatically via a pre-commit hook.

 If you find that the content browser has an empty folder you can't delete, you should perform the following:
 1. Be sure you're using source control.